 The Complications Of Diabetes

-Diabetes is a challenge in itself, and it can also lead to additional, sometimes very serious, health problems.
+Diabetes is a challenge in itself, and it can lead to additional, sometimes very serious, health problems.
 But the good news is that you can delay or even prevent the appearance of many complications.

 Diabetes significantly increases the risk of heart disease and stroke due to several related factors such as hyperglycemia, hypertension, overweight and general lifestyle.
 However, you can (greatly!) reduce your risk by emphasizing prevention.

-Diabetes is the leading cause of kidney disease and kidney failure in Canada, and up to 50% of people with diabetes will eventually suffer kidney damage.
+Diabetes is the leading cause of kidney disease and kidney failure in Canada, and up to 50% of people living with diabetes will eventually suffer kidney damage.
 Following your treatment plan, adopting a healthy lifestyle and stabilizing your blood glucose and blood pressure are all good ways to prevent problems.

 Diabetes increases the risk of glaucoma, cataracts and retinal disorders (diabetic retinopathy).
 Damage can go as far as blindness and occur without any symptoms, which is why it’s important to undergo an eye exam once a year.

-Diabetic people are at greater risk of developing gum disease and having it progress more quickly.
+People living with diabetes are at greater risk of developing gum disease and having it progress more quickly.
 The problem can be ordinary (gingivitis) or more serious (periodontitis), which is why it’s important to visit your dentist at least twice a year.

 Diabetes can cause sexual problems in both men and women by messing with blood glucose management or testosterone levels.
 Maintaining a healthy weight, stable blood glucose and a good diet greatly limits the risks, but several treatments are also available to restore a fulfilling sex life.